-- Economic necessity – For some of the families, they just cannot afford for their children to attend school.
-Even if the school is basically free, once the children hit the 4th grade and need to go to the main school and stay in the dorn they need to also provide the food and living for that child separated from their family This can cause economic hardship for the families.
-This can also affect a lot of these impoverished children for their secondary and higher education prospects, as their families just do not have the means to help them with their continuing education.
+- Economic necessity – For some of the families, they cannot afford for their children to attend school.
+Even if the school is free, once the children hit the 4th grade and need to go to the main school and stay in the dorm, they need to provide food and living for that child separated from their family.
+This can cause economic hardship for families.
+This can also affect many of these impoverished children for their secondary and higher education prospects, as their families do not have the means to help them with their continuing education.

-- Need to babysit younger siblings – Like the economic necessity, for some of these families, they need to have the older children help tend some of the younger children.
+- Need to babysit younger siblings – Like the economic necessity, some of these families, need to have the older children help tend to some of the younger children.
 Many times this can affect the daughters more than the sons.
-Children as young as 8 or 9 years old can be a fulltime caregiver to a younger sibling.
+Children as young as 8 or 9 can be full-time caregivers to a younger sibling.

-- Distance is too far – The distance may be too far for some of the children to attend school.
+- Distance is too far to attend school – The distance may be too far for some children to attend school.
 It may be that they are not able to even walk the distance to school and they have no means of transportation to the school.

-- Special Needs and there are no programs – Some of the students may be ill or have other special needs and there are no programs for them.
-We once met a boy named Loi in one of these village schools and his father carried him to the village school each day to sit on a mat and go to class as he could not sit in a chair and could not walk.
-Once Loi got into the 4th grade he was no longer able to attend school as there were no special programs for him and his family had no means to send him to the school in the next town.
+- Special Needs and there are no programs – Some of the students may be ill or have other special needs, and there are no programs for them.
+We once met a boy named Loi in one of these village schools, and his father carried him to the village school each day to sit on a mat and go to class as he could not sit in a chair and could not walk.
+Once Loi got into the 4th grade, he could no longer attend school as there were no special programs for him, and his family had no means to send him to the school in the next town.

-Project Sprouts is a Hanoi based initiative whose main focus is to help impoverished schools in North Vietnam They realizes that we cannot solve all the problems for the village schools but feel we can try to somehow make a difference in the lives of these children and these teachers and the people in the villages.
+Project Sprouts is a Hanoi-based initiative whose main focus is to help impoverished schools in North Vietnam.
+They realize that we cannot solve all the problems for the village schools but feel we can try to somehow make a difference in the lives of these children and these teachers and the people in the villages.

 Here is how Project Sprouts helps these village schools and communities in Vietnam:

-- Student school supplies – At the beginning of each school year we give out school supply kits to the students.
-Many of these students not only live far away from any schools but they also live in villages where it is extremely difficult to purchase any school supplies.
+- Student school supplies – At the beginning of each school year, we give out school supply kits to the students.
+Many of these students live far away from schools and in villages where it is tough to purchase any school supplies.

-- Teacher supplies – Just like the students need school supplies so the teachers can also use some supplies.
+- Teacher supplies – Just like the students need school supplies, the teachers can also use some.
 So we give the teachers some school supplies to help supplement their teaching.

-- Winter coats and boots – As many of these children live up in the mountains they may walk for miles in plastic flip flops even in the very cold winter weather.
-We help these children by helping to provide them winter coats and plastic boots to keep them warm.
+- Winter coats and boots – Many of these children live up in the mountains, so they may walk for miles in plastic flip-flops, even in the freezing winter weather.
+We help these children by helping to provide them with winter coats and plastic boots to keep them warm.

 Despite many of these educational challenges in the villages, Vietnam’s education and literacy rates are quite high.
-This is no doubt due to the dedication of many of the teachers and school principals who know their students and try to do all they can to help them achieve their educational goals.
+This is undoubtedly due to the dedication of many teachers and school principals who know their students and try to do all they can to help them achieve their educational goals.

 Do I need to speak Vietnamese in Vietnam?

-In Hanoi, Danang or Ho Chi Minh or the major tourist areas, many people will speak English.
-As you get out more in the countryside it is usually harder to find people who can speak English.
-If you are planning to travel out into the countryside, you may need to have a translator.
+In Hanoi, Danang or Ho Chi Minh, or the major tourist areas, many people will speak English.
+As you get out more in the countryside, finding people who can speak English is usually harder.
+If you plan to travel out into the countryside, you may need a translator.

 Do I need a Visa to travel to Vietnam?

 Most countries will need to have a visa to travel to Vietnam.
-Any visitor coming to Vietnam will need to organize and look at your Vietnam travel visa before you enter Vietnam.
-There are several types of ways to obtain a Vietnamese visa as at the Vietnamese Embassy, online through an agent or visa at the border.
-In some circumstances and for some nationalities Vietnam also offers some visa-free exemptions.
+Visitors coming to Vietnam must organize and look at a Vietnam travel visa before entering Vietnam.
+There are several ways to obtain a Vietnamese visa at the Vietnamese Embassy, online through an agent or visa at the border.
+In some circumstances and for some nationalities, Vietnam also offers visa-free exemptions.